ProximoSrl/ProximoSrl.github.io/_posts/2015-03-21-Setting-up-good-fixture.md

 ---
 layout: post
-title: Test context
+title: Setting up a good Test Fixture is not easy
-description: "Why test fixture is not so simple to setup"
+description: "Why test fixture is not so simple to setup and what is the risk of having a test based on an imperfect setup"
 tags: [testing, csharp]
 author: gianmariaricci
 image: